With new 2020 MacBook Air now unveiled, these discounts are now coming to older models

 |$2,100

-B&H Photo is offering $200 off the 2019 MacBook Air.
-Note that this is the newest model with the Retina True Tone display that Apple released in July.
+B&H Photo is offering $200 off the the previous-generation MacBook Air that Apple released in mid-2019.
 Read our 2019 MacBook Air preview.

 Best Buy has trimmed $200 from the entry-level 2019 MacBook Pro.
 (You need to be logged into a My Best Buy account -- they're free -- to see the sale price.)
 This is a solid deal, though we've seen this model on sale for $1,050 recently.
 Read our 13-inch MacBook Pro preview.